 So a ticket with a fine may be an example of negative punishment for some people, but that’s not what made me reduce my speeding.

 If you aren’t bothered by authority figures or if you are on friendly terms with the officer who stopped you, the interaction itself may not be aversive.
 But the amount of the ticket could be hard on your budget, even catastrophic.
 It could prompt you to change your behavior.
-For me, the money was painful, but the interaction had a larger effect on my behavior.
+For me, the money was painful, but the interaction had an even larger effect on my behavior.

 What If There Is No Behavior Change?

 OK, in the negative punishment scenario, how likely is the behavior to change?
 How effective is the fine?
 Obviously, the results will vary from person to person, but there is a problem with the timing.
 Consequences are most effective when they follow a behavior immediately.
 But speeding ticket fines don’t usually do that.
 You are usually handed a ticket with an address or attached envelope.
 There is some legal code on there to reference what law you are accused of breaking.
+Sometimes it’s really confusing.
 You usually have a couple of weeks to get the money to the local government or dispute the ticket and get a court date.

 But sometimes the fine can be immediate.
 Once I was traveling driving across the country with a friend who got stopped on the highway in a speed trap.
 It was in Kentucky or Virginia.
 The officer pulled over and corralled two cars at once (both with out of state license plates) and led us both to the station.
 It soon became clear that we would have to pay a large fine then and there to be able to go on our way.
 The alternative was to come back to the same town at some date in the future.
 Who can do that when they are driving through?
 In that experience, the loss of the money was immediate.
 But hopefully, that is unusual.
 (It was also a scary experience.)